Monica C. Lozano: Personal life

 Lozano married Marcelo Centanino in 1986.
 The couple had two children before divorcing.

-Lozano began to work at La Opinión at a time when AIDS was still a taboo issue, especially among the predominantly Catholic Latino communities, and she fought hard against prejudice and fear to address the disease.
+Lozano began to work at La Opinión at a time when AIDS was still a taboo issue, especially among the predominantly Catholic Latino communities.
+She fought hard against prejudice and fear to address the disease.
 She was also alarmed by the high rates of infant mortality among Hispanic women and she worked on stories covering prenatal care.
 Lozano also oversaw an increase of what she called "proactive" political journalism.
-California Governor Pete Wilson and Senator Barbara Boxer were interviewed in its pages.
+California Governor Pete Wilson and Senator Barbara Boxer were interviewed on its pages.

-She became publisher of El Eco del Valle (in the San Fernando Valley) in 1990.
+She became the publisher of El Eco del Valle (in the San Fernando Valley) in 1990.
 Her husband, previously working in the circulation department of La Opinión, went to organize the distribution of El Eco del Valle.
 Around the same time, Lozano was promoted to Associate Publisher, under her brother, at La Opinión.